-Districts may submit one application per Rotary year, and this application must include a spending plan.
+For district grants, districts may submit one application per Rotary year, and this application must include a spending plan.
 Any requests for an increase in the grant amount must be made before any portion of the grant has been paid by the Foundation.
 Districts may reserve up to 20 percent of their district grant funds for contingencies that may arise during the year; note this contingency fund on the spending plan and itemize contingency items when you submit your final report.
 All district grant applications must be received before 15 May of the Rotary year for which the funds are requested.
-(For example, applications for 2016-17 district grants must be received by 15 May 2017.)
+(For example, applications for 2013-14 district grants must be received by 15 May 2014.)